 Cost effective environment

-Latvia offers significant cost advantages to investors, including competitive labour and real estate expenses, as well as competitive tax rates.
-Coupled with strong productivity in manufacturing and services, Latvia provides investors with a highly cost-effective environment for business, producing compelling returns on investment.
+Latvia extends notable cost advantages to investors, encompassing competitive labor and real estate expenditures, alongside favorable tax rates.
+Combined with robust productivity in both manufacturing and services, Latvia establishes a highly cost-efficient business environment that yields compelling returns on investment.

 Special economic zones